christgames/SpiritHeroes/README.md

 ### License
 **MIT** - [https://opensource.org/licenses/MIT](https://opensource.org/licenses/MIT)

-## Setting up Windows development environment
+## Setting up development environment

 ### Download
 Download each of these required components. **You will need about 10gb free for all of these files.** *(Depending upon your download speed, this can take several hours to complete.)*